sfarb2/MechaCar_Statistical_Analysis/README.md

 - Vehicle length and ground clearance both provided a non-random amount of variance to the mpg values in the dataset.

-_- Is the slope of the linear model considered to be zero?
-Why or why not?_
+- The slope of the linear module is not zero because each of the variable's estimates diverges from the overall intercept.
+Spoiler angle seems to be the least significant/flattest line.

-_- Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?_
+ - This linear model predicts mpg of MechaCar prototypes fairly effectively because the R-squared value is significant.
+At >.68, a reasonably-strong positive correlation is exhibited in the linear regression.

 ## Summary Statistics on Suspension Coils